reactjstampabay/2020-05-27-virtual-dev-environment/README.md

 ## Goals

   * Spin up a linux VPS (Virtual Private Server) that will run our containerized API and DB for local development.
+  * SSH into our VPS.
+  * Clone our API Repository (using SSH).
 We will use an actual API repository from an EdTech SaaS that John and Jordan have been working on.
+  * Install docker engine and docker compose.
+  * Install Google Cloud SDK.
+  * Install PostgreSQL client tools.
   * Install all required tooling on our VPS.
   * Demonstrate how VS Code can be used to [open a folder on our VPS](https://code.visualstudio.com/docs/remote/ssh) and develop against our API.